L400-RTI/Training-material/modules/05 - Data modelling.md

 ### Orchestration and optimization

-In Fabric RTI, Data Modeling orchestration ensures that ingestion, transformation, materialization, and serving processes happen in a coordinated, reliable, and scalable manner.
+In Fabric Real-Time Intelligence, Data Modeling orchestration ensures that ingestion, transformation, materialization, and serving processes happen in a coordinated, reliable, and scalable manner.
 Optimization ensures these processes run with minimal latency, controlled cost, and maximum throughput, maintaining real-time performance under production conditions.

 This section describes how to effectively orchestrate and optimize core data modeling components, including update policies, materialized views, external tables, joins, and Power BI semantic models.